 Veliki Tabor Castle

-Submitted to the List in 2005, Veliki Tabor Castle is part of our whole day trip from Zagreb to Kumrovec and Veliki Tabor Castle.
+Submitted to the List in 2005, Veliki Tabor Castle is part of a whole day trip from Zagreb to Kumrovec and Veliki Tabor Castle.
 Kumrovec is the birthplace of the father of communist Yugoslavia, Josip Broz Tito and a visit to the restored village gives a taste of what an early 20th century Zagorje village looked like.
 From there the tour continues to 16th Century Baroque Veliki Tabor castle.

 Lonjsko Polje Nature Park